Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Far-Field and Near-Field Channel Models

-It can be observed from (\ref{endtoend_approx3}) that $H^{(ff)}(\bm{\beta})$ attains its maximum value when we set
+It can be observed from (\ref{endtoend_approx3}) that $G^{(ff)}(\bm{\beta})$ attains its maximum value when we set

-From (\ref{optimalphase_far}), we can conclude that in order to obtain the optimal phase shift for maximizing the LISBT-user channel in the far-field region of the LISBT, we need to estimate only two parameters, $\alpha_1$ and $\alpha_2$.
+From (\ref{optimalphase_far}), we can conclude that in order to obtain the optimal phase shift for maximizing the effective BS-user channel in the far-field region of the BS, we need to estimate only two parameters, $\alpha_1$ and $\alpha_2$.

-Since we do not have the values of $\alpha_1$ and $\alpha_2$, we consider a general case to see what would be the LISBT-user channel in the far-field of the LISBT if we replace $\alpha_1$ and $\alpha_2$ with any other values.
-In the following lemma, we apply a linear phase shift to each phase-shifting element to obtain a closed-form expression for the LISBT-user channel in the far-field of the LISBT.
+Since we do not have the values of $\alpha_1$ and $\alpha_2$, we consider a general case to see what would be the BS-user channel in the far-field of the BS if we replace $\alpha_1$ and $\alpha_2$ with any other values.
+In the following lemma, we apply a linear phase shift to each phase-shifting element to obtain a closed-form expression for the effective BS-user channel in the far-field of the BS.